 Creative Loafin' Around

 Downtown and downtime denizens can also take note that this beautiful space won't be wasted on quick shopping jaunts, rather they plan to offer their breads, pastry and coffee along with a small menu (toast, granola, salads, sandwiches) to enjoy on the slow, in-house.
-They'll have café seating, a number of plugs so people can hang out and work on their devices, and some comfy seating to chill out in.
+They have café seating, a number of plugs so people can hang out and work on their devices, and some comfy seating to chill out in.

-Fairly new to Kelowna, he sees the burgeoning local artisanal moment as an inspiring time to build a food business here, "there's a lot of cool stuff going on in Kelowna at the moment, and I like to be a part of that and help to support that, the local food movement", and to that end he'll be retailing some local fare like Canoe Coffee, jams, honey, and for you at-home DIYers, flour.
+Fairly new to Kelowna, he sees the burgeoning local artisanal moment as an inspiring time to build a food business here, "there's a lot of cool stuff going on in Kelowna at the moment, and I like to be a part of that and help to support that, the local food movement", and to that end he's retailing some local fare like Canoe Coffee, jams, honey, and for you at-home DIYers, flour.